802-356-6680 Week Days

 Dog License Information - All dogs or wolf-hybrids six months of age and older must be licensed annually on or before the first day of April.
 Before obtaining a license, a copy of a current rabies vaccination certificate must be presented to the Town Clerk.
 A dog or wolf-hybrid over three months of age must be vaccinated; the initial vaccination is valid for 12 months.
 Within 9 to 12 months of initial vaccination, the animal must receive a booster vaccination.
 All subsequent vaccinations following the initial vaccination will be valid for 36 months.
 License fees are $9.00 for a neutered male or spayed female, and $13.00 for an unspayed female or unneutered male dog.
 Dog licenses issued after April 1st will be subject to a $20 late fee.
 Dogs obtained after April 1st shall be licensed within 30 days.
-Dogs obtained after October 1st shall be licensed for one-half the fee otherwise required.
 One dollar of the collected fee is turned over to the State of Vermont for rabies control.
 Proof of spaying or neutering, signed by a veterinarian, must be exhibited to the Town Clerk at the time of licensing.
 Dogs should wear tags at all times, because if the dog is lost, it is more likely to be returned.
-If you should find or lose a dog, report it to Janet Hardy (765-4041) and/or the Town Clerk immediately.
+If you should find or lose a dog, report it to the Town Clerk at 765-4411.

 Thank you for your consideration.